codio/site/source/docs/content/authoring/collaboration/workflow.html.md

 It is important that you pull in all changes from the owner's repo before carrying on work yourself.

 Firstly, you need to create a *remote* that tells your Codio repo the name of the authoritative repository from which your working copy was forked.
 The video explains how to retrieve the `<special url>`.
+Please make sure that you use the *https* link and not the GitHub link.
+The video explains this i more depth.

 - `git remote add upstream <special url>`

 Next, you need to *pull* any changes from that repo and merge them into your project.

 - `git pull upstream master`

-If you have made changes and left it a while without synchronizing, you run the risk of conflicts.
-As a result, it is important that you regularly perform the last command so you are not left with a deluge of conflicts to sort out.

-Conflicts and their resolution are explained on the next page.
+Once you have done this it is a good idea to push your changes to your personal GitHub repo with

+- `git push`

 <div class="video">
 <div class="video-wrapper">
-<iframe src="https://player.vimeo.com/video/172915922" width="640" height="435" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/173328971" width="640" height="435" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>
 </div>

+### Conflicts
+If you have made changes and left it a while without synchronizing, you run the risk of conflicts.
+As a result, it is important that you regularly pull from the authoritative remote so you are not left with a deluge of conflicts to sort out.

+Conflicts and their resolution are explained on the next page.